 As always, I invite you: keep your data clean.
 Now you know why.

-I’m retiring from the hands-on data-scrubbing but, you can contact me for live workshops and 1:1 Excel training to empower you to keep your data clean or guide you in the capture of your Cerberus.
+You can contact me for help with data cleansing, live workshops and 1:1 Excel training to empower you to keep your data clean or guide you in the capture of your Cerberus.

 Hercules & Cerberus Photo Credit: katty_meoOz at Google+